 In July of 2019, an unidentified couple living in Ellerby, a small village in North Yorkshire, embarked upon what they assumed would be a standard kitchen remodel of their 18th-century home.
 However, buried beneath the floorboards and concrete slab was a salt-glazed earthenware vessel — roughly the size of a soda can — filled with more than 260 gold coins dated from 1610 to 1727.

-Now referred to as the “Ellerby Area Hoard,” the gold coins harken from the reigns of James I through that of King George I. And while these treasures are worth between 50 pounds and 100 pounds each at face value, the lot is expected to fetch at least a quarter of a million pounds (nearly $290,000) when they are put up for auction by Spink of London on October 7, due in no small part to the archeological significance of the find.
+Now referred to as the “Ellerby Area Hoard,” the gold coins harken from the reigns of James I through that of King George I. And while these treasures are worth between 50 pounds and 100 pounds each at face value, the lot was expected to sell for around $290,000 when they were put up for auction by Spink of London on October 7 — due in no small part to the archeological significance of the find.
+But in another astounding twist in this story, the treasure trove actually ended up fetching far more: over $800,000 in total.
+One coin in the bunch, a guinea from 1720, brought in a whopping $69,000 alone, more than 10 times its pre-auction estimate.
+Its exceptional value is thanks to a mint error resulting in an inverse design on one side, CoinNews.net reported.

-Spink auctioneer Gregory Edmund said the hoard is “unlike any find in British archaeology or like any coin auction in living memory,” according to the release.
+Spink auctioneer Gregory Edmund said the hoard was “unlike any find in British archaeology or like any coin auction in living memory,” according to the release.

-Given that the most recent coin in the stash was dated 1727, the hoard was 292 years old at the time of its discovery.
-Only one coin will be turned over to a museum, while the rest will be up for auction. (“A coroner officially adjudicated that the cache of coins should be disclaimed because they were less than 300 years old at point of deposition,” the release explains.)
+Given that the most recent coin in the stash was dated 1727, the batch was 292 years old at the time of its discovery.
+Only one coin was turned over to a museum, while the rest sold at auction. (“A coroner officially adjudicated that the cache of coins should be disclaimed because they were less than 300 years old at point of deposition,” the release explains.)